 Therefore, neither the Company nor any website, affiliate, member or customer is authorized to send unsolicited electronic communications to persons who have not asked them to do so or to whom a pre-existing relationship does not exist by using, harvesting or otherwise obtaining information associated with the www.strategicgrowth.info website (the « Website ») for the purpose of transmitting any e-mail communication.

-Why you may have received unsolicited e-mails or e-mails from unfamiliar senders?
+Why have you received unsolicited e-mails or e-mails from unknown senders?

-On occasion, you may receive what appears to be an unsolicited e-mail or an e-mail from a sender you do not know.
-Depending on the circumstances, these e-mails may or may not violate this Spam Policy or the TOU.
-For instance, the following are examples of permissible circumstances under which a potentially unsolicited e-mail or an e-mail from an unknown may have been received by you:
+For example, the following are examples of permissible circumstances in which a potentially unsolicited e-mail or an e-mail from an unknown sender may have been received by you:

-You may have signed up for an associated website’s and/or affiliate’s newsletters, promotions or services and have forgotten having done so;
+You may have signed up for newsletters, promotions or services from an associated and/or affiliated Web site and forgot to do so;

-You have an existing relationship (i.e., purchased something or use certain services) with an associated website and/or affiliate; and/or
+You have an existing relationship (i.e. purchased something or used certain services) with an associated and/or affiliated website; and/or

-Someone may have signed you up to receive an associated website’s and/or affiliate’s newsletters, promotions, services or e-mail communications without permission to do so.
+Someone may have signed you up to receive newsletters, promotions, services or e-mail communications from an associated Web site without your permission.

 What you can do to stop receiving unwanted e-mail communications.

 The first thing you can do is to see if the unwanted e-mail communication contains a hyperlink at the bottom of the message to refuse or remove your e-mail address from future e-mail transmissions.

 If so, click on the hyperlink at the bottom of the message that is designated to opt you out or remove you from other e-mail transmissions from the sender in order to stop receiving them in the future.